 1. Opportunity stages forecasting

 To adopt this forecasting technique, you’ll need to analyze and understand your sales team’s past performance.
-It requires extrapolating, so a solid grounding on the rates of success from each stage is necessary to get a good estimate on future results.
+It requires extrapolating, so a solid understanding on the rates of success from each stage is necessary to get a good estimate on future results.

 2. Length of sales cycle

-Since it’s not tied to strictly defined categories, using the length of sales cycle approach can open up the option for creating algorithms based on different types of deals.
+Advantages: Since it’s not tied to strictly defined categories, using the length of sales cycle approach can open up the option for creating algorithms based on different types of deals.
 So you could have a separate set of numbers for the average repeat customer, or the average lead who comes from a website query.

-Like the opportunity stages approach, this method still requires that accurate data finds its way into your CRM.
+Disadvantages: Like the opportunity stages approach, this method still requires that accurate data finds its way into your CRM.
 Especially if you have multiple equations in the works, you’ll need to make sure that deals are being tagged and categorized correctly so that the math gives you a reliable prediction.

 3. Regression analysis